This is a list of

 for the setting by Elizabeth Stirling for three voices is

-available on the Library of Congress website.
+available on the Library of Congress website (you may have to click refresh to get it to come up).
 There is a performance by Tinkers Bag of All Among the Barley on YouTube.
 This version has too much chat, but it has an extra verse, too.
-A beautiful a capella version can be heard on MySpace by the Singing Milkmaids from their album On the Wash.
+A beautiful a capella version by the Singing Milkmaids is on their album On the Wash.

 13. The Mow